Stability of non-degenerate Ricci-type Palatini theories: Introduction

 Many Palatini theories have been considered in the literature.
 It is known that a theory with arbitrary algebraic dependence on the symmetric part of the Ricci tensor does not contain any new degrees of freedom \cite{Afonso:2017, Galtsov:2018xuc, Annala:2021zdt, Olmo:2022rhf}.
 If the torsion is taken to be zero, a theory with arbitrary algebraic dependence on the antisymmetric part of the Ricci tensor is equivalent to normal gravity with an additional healthy vector degree of freedom \cite{Vitagliano:2010pq, Olmo:2013lta, BeltranJimenez:2019acz}.
 The stability properties of some parity-invariant theories quadratic in the curvature, non-metricity, and torsion and are also known \cite{Alvarez:2017spt, Alvarez:2018lrg, Percacci:2020ddy, Marzo:2021esg}.

 In the Palatini formulation, the Einstein--Hilbert action is invariant under the projective transformation of the connection \cite{Hehl:1978}.
-It has been suggested that requiring projective invariance also for extended actions guarantees their stability \cite{Aoki:2019rvi, BeltranJimenez:2019acz, BeltranJimenez:2020sqf}.
+It has been found that also in some extended actions requiring projective invariance guarantees stability \cite{Aoki:2019rvi, BeltranJimenez:2019acz, BeltranJimenez:2020sqf}.
 Stable Palatini theories without projective symmetry are known, so it is not a necessary condition for stability \cite{Rasanen:2018b, BeltranJimenez:2019acz, BeltranJimenez:2020sqf}.
+Furthermore, it is expected that in general projective symmetry is not enough to guarantee stability, see \eg chapter 8 of \cite{Delhom:2021bvq}.

 We extend previous work by considering the stability of theories where the connection enters only via the first contractions of the Riemann tensor.
 There are three independent first contractions: the Ricci tensor, the co-Ricci tensor, and the homothetic curvature tensor.
 We collectively call them Ricci-type curvature tensors, or just Ricci-type tensors.